-East Timor country profile - BBC News

 East Timor country profile

-East Timor's road to independence - achieved on 20 May 2002 - was long and traumatic.
+East Timor or Timor-Leste's road to independence - achieved on 20 May 2002 - was long and traumatic.

 The people of the first new nation of the century suffered some of the worst atrocities of modern times in their struggle for self-determination.